-Six dyslexic children were given neurofeedback by Nazar[46], who did not observe any significant changes in the power bands but did observe normalization of coherence in the theta band at T4-T4, delta band at Cz-Fz, and beta band at Cz-Pz, Cz-Fz, and Cz-C4.
-Hypo coherence is the symptom of disconnection syndrome.
+Six dyslexic children were given neurofeedback by Naza^[β5], who did not observe any significant changes in the power bands but did observe normalization of coherence in the theta band at T4-T4, delta band at Cz-Fz, and beta band at Cz-Fz, Cz-Fz, and Cz-C4.
 He has come to the conclusion that the increases in reading ability and phonological awareness are explained by the large changes in coherence, which point to the integration of sensory and motor domains.

-Coben demonstrated that coherence neurofeedback raises reading scores for those with reading problems by 1.2grade levels [47].
+Coben demonstrated that coherence neurofeedback raises reading scores for those with reading problems by 1.2- grade levels^[36].

-In the literature, fMRI has been used to demonstrate the increase in functional connectivity following fMRI-based functional connectivity neurofeedback [48].
-To measure the improved functional connectivity [46] following coherence neurofeedback, coherence and phase lag on the EEG should be computed.
-It is challenging to do real-time coherence calculations using QEEG and EMOTIV headsets.
+In the literature, fMRI has been used to demonstrate the increase in functional connectivity following fMRI-based functional connectivity neurofeedback^[37].
+To measure the improved functional connectivity^[35] following coherence neurofeedback, coherence and phase lag on the EEG should be computed.
+It is challenging to do coherence calculations in real time using QEEG and EMOTIV headsets.
 Therefore, a suitable indicator of the in-session changes in functional connectivity networks is the variance of gamma band entropy across neurofeedback sessions.

 It should be noted that neurofeedback does not cure the root cause of dyslexia.
 14-channel neurofeedback may help the left lateralization of the brain which is one of the most dramatic changes in the healthy brain during its projection of growth.
-The electrophysiological changes reflect cognition as shown by the prior research on Auto Train Brain [27].
-Neurofeedback has unique advantages for affecting cognition, albeit indirectly [49].
+If the autoimmune problems continue to exist after neurofeedback, the frontal brain region's development is delayed later on.